Kaillr/minishop/README.md

   - `transaction_date`: Date and time of the credit transaction.
   - `type`: Indicates whether the credits were earned or spent.

+  - **Images Table**:
+  - `image_id`: Unique identifier for each image.
+  - `product_id`: Identifier of the associated product from the **Products Table** (can be NULL initially).
+  - `file_path`: Path or URL to the image file.
+  - `upload_date`: Date and time when the image was uploaded (defaults to the current timestamp).

 ## Additional Considerations

 - **Security**: Always hash passwords before storing them in the database.
 - **Indexes**: Consider adding indexes to columns that are frequently queried, like `email`, and `product_name`, for better performance.

+## 📝 Documentation

+### Project Structure

+Your project is structured into two main directories: `frontend` and `backend`.
+This separation promotes a clear organization of your codebase, making it easier to manage both the server-side logic and the client-side presentation.

+### Backend

+1. **server.js**: Main server file where the Express application is configured, including middleware and routes.
+2. **db/db.js**: Database connection file using MySQL.
+3. **routes**: Contains route files like `index.js`, `login.js`, `register.js`, and `users.js` to handle different endpoints.
+4. **Static Files**: All static files (CSS, JS) are served from the `frontend` directory.

+### Frontend

+1. **views**: Contains Handlebars templates like `index.hbs`, `login.hbs`, and `register.hbs` for rendering the user interface.
+2. **css**: Contains your CSS stylesheets.

+### Middleware in `server.js`

+- `app.use(express.json())`: Parses incoming JSON requests.
+- `app.use(express.urlencoded({ extended: true }))`: Parses incoming requests with URL-encoded payloads, allowing you to handle form submissions.

+### Routing

+The routes are set up to render the appropriate views, using the Handlebars templating engine for dynamic content.

+### SQL Database

+The database is structured to handle user information, products, orders, credits, and images, ensuring data integrity and efficient retrieval.

+### Version Control

+Use Git for version control.
+Commits should be descriptive, explaining the changes made to the codebase.

+### License

+This project is licensed under the MIT License, allowing for free use and distribution of the code.